adz624/ubuntu-rails-app-installer/README.md

 # 1. Download and install the common package for your ubuntu, you will have a ./install folder when the process done.
 \curl https://raw.github.com/afunction/ubuntu-rails-app-installer/master/_init.sh | bash

+# if you run this shell via ssh to remote server and your connection is unstable
+# Recommand use tmux to keep session live
+# When lost connection, you can type `tmux attach` to find back your session

 # 2. Setting your bash
 cd installer
 ./install-bash.sh

 # 3. Install Percona 5.5
 ./install-percona.sh

 # 4. Install Nginx
 ./install-nginx.sh

 # 5. Install rails app (rvm, deploy user ... etc)